Uniti Group Inc. (UNIT) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Uniti Group Inc. (UNIT) by analysts is $7.55, which is $2.49 above the current market price.
+The average price estimated by analysts for UNIT is $7.55, which is $3.22 above than the current price.
 The public float for UNIT is 230.72M, and at present, short sellers hold a 7.54% of that float.
-On March 14, 2023, the average trading volume of UNIT was 2.88M shares.
+The average trading volume of UNIT on March 21, 2023 was 2.99M shares.

 UNIT’s Market Performance